telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 ![treelist-model-binding-and-strongly-typed-data-controls 1](images/treelist-model-binding-and-strongly-typed-data-controls1.png)

->note You need to call TryUpdateModel(object) before checking the ModelState.IsValid when inserting items.
+>tip You need to call TryUpdateModel(object) before checking the ModelState.IsValid when inserting items.
 Otherwise the validation will not track any errors.
 The other approach is to pass the entire object as a parameter to the function:
 >